Longnan

 Longnan (隴南 (陇南, Lǒngnán, "south of Mount Long")) is a prefecture-level city in the southeast of Gansu province in China.
 It borders Sichuan on its south and Shaanxi on its east.
-As of the 2020 Chinese census, the population of the prefecture-level city was 2,855,555.
+As of the 2020 Chinese census, the population of the prefecture-level city was 2,407,272, of which 546,616 lived in the built-up (or metro) area made of Wudu District.

 Geography and climate

 Longnan is in southern Gansu province bordering Shaanxi in the east and Sichuan in the south.
 It is called Gansu's southern gateway and gateway to the northwest.
 The major geographic features in Longnan are the Qinba Mountains in the east, the Loess Plateau in the north, and the Tibetan Plateau in the west.
 It is part of the Central Han basin in the east and the Sichuan basin in the south.
 Elevations range from 800 to 4200 m above sea level.
 The three major rivers in Longnan are the Bailong, the Baishui, and the Jialing.
 Besides these major rivers there are more than 3800 streams and creeks.
 The annual flow from all of these rivers and streams is more than 28 billion m3.
 The area of the prefecture is 27000 km2.

 Longnan has a temperate, monsoon-influenced semi-arid climate (Köppen BSk/BSh, depending on the source definition), with cool and very dry winters and hot, moderately humid summers.
-Due to the protected valley location and the southerly location in the province, the area is one of the warmest in Gansu, with annual temperatures ranging from 10 to 15 °C. The annual precipitation is 400 to 1000 mm, while there are between 160 to 280 frost free days.
+Due to the protected valley location and the southerly location in the province, the area is one of the warmest in Gansu, with annual temperatures ranging from 10 to 15 °C. The annual precipitation is 400 to 1000 mm, while there are between 160 and 280 frost free days.
 With monthly percent possible sunshine ranging from 34% in September and October to 53% in December, the city receives 1,850 sunlight hours annually.
 Two-thirds of the annual rainfall occurs from June to September.
 At Wudu, the monthly 24-hour average temperature ranges from 3.7 °C in January to 25.2 °C in July, the annual mean is 14.94 °C, and the annual precipitation is 461 mm.